Suggestions

 Use the End-to-End Encryption API to encrypt media being sent through a media server from your application.

-Important: In OpenTok.js 2.27.0, end-to-end encryption will not work with clients using earlier version of OpenTok.js.
+Important: In OpenTok.js 2.27.0, end-to-end encryption will not work with clients using an earlier version of OpenTok.js.
 When you upgrade your app to use OpenTok.js 2.27.0+, make sure all clients are using OpenTok.js 2.27.0+ if the app uses end-to-end encryption..

 This topic includes the following sections: